doobeh/ergo/ergo/content/2015/09/mixer.rst

 dozens of Posts and perhaps hundreds of comments.
 This is where `Mixer`_ can swoop in and help us out.

+One note, the `nullable=False` is important, it's telling our database that we *need* data for that entry, and we'll complain if we don't get it.
+If Mixer looks at a column where `nullable=True` (which is the default behaviour) then it will say "Pfft, I won't bother making data for that column because it's optional".

-Lets install it via `pip install mixer` and then use it to build:
+Lets begin by installing it via `pip install mixer` and then use it to build:

 -   10 `Users`
 -   100 Posts (Each linked to a `User`)
 -   1000 Comments (Each linked to a `User` and `Post`)

-Sounds tricky, but we can do it in six lines of code, we can do it.
-Lets just add the code below where we finished last time:
+Sounds tricky, but we can do it in six lines of code.
+Lets just add the following code below to our program:

 .. code-block:: python